3 Hacks To Build Better Power Apps - Faster

 How I do it:

-- It generates a beautiful UI: sidebar, cards, buttons, tabs — the whole thing
+3. it generates a full UI: sidebar, cards, buttons, tabs

 The problem